Call for Abstracts

 R:

-In the case where the author receives rewards* or travel expenses from a company related to any products used and services provided.
+In the case where the author receives rewards (*) or travel expenses from a company related to the chemicals and materials (including devices) used and services provided.

 2. Class